 What is HearAngel’s Objective?Like you, we love listening on headphones and we don’t want to stop you from enjoying using yours; we just want to make it safer for you with no long-lasting effects!
 For the first time, you will have the information you need to manage your risk and optional automatic protection if you wish.
 We have also included options so you can safeguard your children’s hearing too.

-You may already be aware that exposure to short bursts of very loud sounds, 140dB and above, will permanently damage your hearing.
-What is less well known is that large sound doses will also permanently damage your hearing too.
-In everyday life, you are much more likely to be exposed to a large sound dose than to very loud sounds, and for most of us the sound dose will come from using headphones.
+What Causes Hearing loss?You may already be aware that exposure to short bursts of very loud sounds, (140dB and above), will permanently damage your hearing.
+What is less well known is that large sound doses also permanently damage your hearing.
+In everyday life, you are much more likely to be exposed to large sound doses than to very loud sounds, and for most of us, large sound doses will come from using headphones.

 What is a Sound Dose?A sound dose is a complex combination of how long you listen, how loud you listen and the energy content of what you are listening to.
-As a guide electronic dance music is very high energy, whilst speech is relatively low energy.
-So if you plan on listening for a long period of time, you might want to consider listening to a podcast or a play rather than listening to electronic dance music.
+As a guide electronic dance music has very high energy, whilst speech has relatively low energy.
+So if you plan on listening for a long period of time, you might want to consider listening to a podcast or watching a movie rather than listening to electronic dance music.

-What is your Daily Sound Allowance® (DSA®)?Your DSA® is the sound dose (see separate FAQ entry) which hearing health professionals recommend that you not to exceed each day.
+What is your Daily Sound Allowance® (DSA®)?Your DSA® is the sound dose (see separate FAQ entry) which the World Health Organisation recommend that you not exceed each day.
 If you regularly exceed your DSA® you chances of suffering from noise induced hearing loss increase substantially.

 What is a Decibel (dB)?